JiriKrblich/English4Designer/06-thesis/06-thesis.md

 ![video that show KliK application](images/klik_AI-lab.png) *[You can see KliK in the feed of PSCC's instagram!](https://www.instagram.com/p/C522Z7LI3-U/)*

-So what is the future of AI? #LessTextMoreKlik!
+So what is the future of AI? #LessTextMoreKliK!